Paleo vs. Keto: A Simple Guide - Which is Right For You?

-Ketones are actually your brain’s preferred form of energy as they are a lot more efficient as a fuel source than the glucose in carbohydrates.
-It is also a more efficient fuel for your brain, which means that Ketosis is a high-performance energy state which also improves cognitive ability.
+Ketones are actually your brain's preferred form of energy as they are a lot more efficient as a fuel source than the glucose in carbohydrates.
+It is also a more efficient fuel for your brain, which means that Ketosis is a high-performance energy state that also improves cognitive ability.

 The main goal of a ketogenic diet is to induce this metabolic state of Ketosis.
-This is achieved through a specific change to dietary macronutrients, specifically low carb and high fat.
+This is achieved through a specific change to dietary macronutrients, specifically low-carb and high-fat.

 A Typical ketogenic macronutrient breakdown would be similar to this: